Chalum0/CoursDevOps/README.md

 ![Picture of jobs execution](images/BuildProcess2.png)
 ![Picture of jobs execution](images/BuildProcess3.png)

+## The config code in this repo has a working linter that took quite some time to setup.
+I also wanted to add a real deploy function to my server but I did not have enough time.

 # Next.js + Jest

 This example shows how to configure Jest to work with Next.js.